 Save your payment receipt.
 You may need it later if questions arise.

-Receiving Confirmation of Name Change
+Step 4: Get Confirmation of Your Name Change

 The confirmation shows your updated itinerary.
 Print or save the new e-ticket on your phone.